-- Children may have the potential to deepen their learning within their current year group, this 'deepened' learning may demonstrate itself as teachers noting the ability for children to apply their skills and knowledge in a given subject beyond the current expectation held in the academic year. - These children will be identified as 'More Able', with the possibility of them achieving an assessment grade of 'Greater Depth' in a given subject area. - Children who achieve 'Greater Depth' or who show a 'deep rooted passion' and 'skill' in a given subject area may be considered 'Most Able'. - At Waterfield we aim to identify around 10-15% of each cohort as More and/or Most Able. - We recognise all children have the potential to be considered a high achiever in and given subject - the school fosters a positive approach to Growth Mindset, allowing all to aim for successful/higher achievement.
+- Children may have the potential to deepen their learning within their current year group, this 'deepened' learning may demonstrate itself as teachers noting the ability for children to apply their skills and knowledge in a given subject beyond the current expectation held in the academic year. - These children will be identified as 'More Able', with the possibility of them achieving an assessment grade of 'Greater Depth' in a given subject area. - Children who achieve 'Greater Depth' or who show a 'deep rooted passion' and 'skill' in a given subject area may be considered 'Most Able'. - At Waterfield we aim to identify around 10-15% of each cohort as More and/or Most Able. - We recognise all children have the potential to be considered a high achiever in a given subject the school fosters a positive approach to Growth Mindset, allowing all to aim for successful/higher achievement.

-Our School Supports More & Most Able Children:
+Our School Supports Higher Achieving Children:

-At Waterfield children who are More and/or Most able will be supported through a variety of ways:
+At Waterfield children who are higher achievers will be supported through a variety of ways:

-- The differentiation of Quality First teaching often engaging children in learning episodes that allow them to apply and reason with the knowledge or skills. - Advanced Curriculum Enhancement Projects such as Arts Enhancement Group, Six Plus Book Club, Supported Reading Groups, Philosophical Enquiry, STEAM groups and Robotics (to name but some). - Leadership roles in their given subject specialisms/whole school responsibility
+• The differentiation of Quality First Teaching - often engaging children in learning episodes that allow them to apply and reason with the knowledge or skills.

-• Ambition Drive - with particular focus on the Primary 7 Curriculum that is delivered in Year 6 (introduction pending in 2020)
+- Advanced Curriculum Enhancement Projects such as Arts Enhancement Group, Six Plus Book Club, Supported Reading Groups, Philosophical Enquiry, STEAM groups and Robotics (to name but some). - Leadership roles in their given subject specialisms/whole school responsibility. - Ambition Drive with particular focus on the Primary 7 Curriculum that is delivered in Year 6

-The More and Most Able children will be discussed and support allocated in Pupil Progress Meetings, with specific provisions designed throughout the academic year.
-The overall identification of these children will be the responsibility of the Assistant Principal with overall monitoring and provision mapping led by the Principal as the More and Most Able Champion.
+The Higher achieving children will be discussed, and support allocated in Pupil Progress Meetings, with specific provisions designed throughout the academic year.
+The overall identification of these children will be the responsibility of the Deputy Head with overall monitoring and provision mapping led by the Principal as the 'Higher Achieving Champion'.